 On the other hand, Turkish is easy to read.
-The Turkish language uses the Latin alphabet, and it uses nearly the same sounds as the original Latin language.
+The Turkish language uses the Latin alphabet and nearly the same sounds as the original Latin language.

 Anyone who knows how to read Latin, Spanish, or Italian can easily read Turkish with a few hours of practice.

 Still, Turkish only has one main dialect (Istanbul dialect), which is understandable by all Turkish speakers.
 You do not need to learn local dialects to use Turkish.